binder-examples/jupyter-sos/README.md

 * [iJavaScript](https://github.com/n-riesco/ijavascript) for node.js
 * [iJulia](https://github.com/JuliaLang/IJulia.jl) for Julia
 * [ir](https://github.com/IRkernel/IRkernel) kernel for R
+* [markdown](https://github.com/vatlab/markdown-kernel) kernel that allows the expansion of SoS (Python) expressions in markdown contents.
 * [Octave Kernel](https://github.com/Calysto/octave_kernel) for octave
 * [SPARQL kernel](https://github.com/paulovn/sparql-kernel) for Sparql, included to demonstrate how SoS works with any Jupyter kernel (not in a language that SoS understands)